-In 2016-17, between 73% and 90% of student credit hours attempted in College Algebra, English Composition I and II, and Speech were successfully completed (with a grade of A, B, C, or Pass).
-The rates at which NPC students successfully complete these first college-level courses exceed the corresponding statewide and national averages.5
+In 2017-18, between 73% and 90% of student credit hours attempted in College Algebra, English Composition I and II, and Speech were successfully completed (with a grade of A, B, C, or Pass).
+The rates at which NPC students successfully complete these first college-level courses exceeds statewide and national averages.